Rhedir gan School of Natural Sciences

 Approx. 15hr of lectures (depending on guest lecturer availability etc.), including typically case studies & guest lectures relating to current research and management in freshwater ecosystems, plus interactive sessions where students participate in full class discussion, allowing feedback on their understanding of the material covered to date.
 More specifically indicative content would be: a.
 Case study material relating to current research and management in freshwater ecosystems, integrating theory and practice. b. external guest lectures from Natural Resources Wales (NRW) & APEM Ltd c.
 1 x 2 h revision & feedback session to prepare for exams.

-A field trip (approx. day or half day) where students will for example experience conservation measures on the ground and/or contemporary management methodology.
+A virtual or in situ field trip and or case study (approx. day or half day) where students will for example experience conservation measures on the ground and/or contemporary management methodology.
 Depends on site availability and weather etc.

 Private study should supplement all teaching.
 Online support for the module will be provided via Blackboard, which will supply reference material, links to online resources, guidelines for completing assessments etc. Students will have access to external resources from, for example NRW and consultancy firms (e.g. APEM Ltd) linking content to employability.